Encrypted Email & File Collaboration for DFARS & CMMC Compliance

 PreVeil’s encrypted cloud service for storing and sharing CUI helps defense contractors rapidly meet their requirements for DFARS 7012 (NIST 800-171, FedRAMP, Incident reporting), 7019 (SPRS Score), 7020 and CMMC.

-PreVeil’s File Sharing and Email platform enables contractors to protect CUI with end-to-end encryption and support 102 out of 110 NIST 800-171 controls.
+PreVeil’s File Sharing and Email platform enables contractors to protect CUI with end-to-end encryption and supports 102 out of 110 NIST 800-171 controls.
 Contractors can achieve Zero Trust security for CUI and demonstrate substantial compliance with DFARS 7012 and CMMC.

 A detailed SSP is essential to demonstrate compliance.
 PreVeil provides a templated, self-service SSP that specifies how our platform- in conjunction with customer policies and procedures- supports 102 NIST 800-171 controls.